Canon G7 X Mark II vs Fujifilm X-A2

 It is notable that the X-A2 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

 The G7X Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the X-A2 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-A2 was succeeded by the Fujifilm X-A3.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon G7 X Mark II vs Fujifilm X-A2